Menu

 Religious Education continues to be of the highest priority in this school as we seek to improve its delivery and implement the revised Religious Education Directory.
 More details about the teaching of RE can be found under 'Our Mission' tab within the RE Policy.

-The children have been working extremely hard in each year group in their RE lessons and have just began their second RE topic of the Autumn term.
+The children have been working extremely hard in each year group in their RE lessons.
 They have created beautiful pieces of work so far which they are proudly displaying in their classrooms.

 Examples from our Year 6 Religious Education curriculum.